Machinery & Technology

 The Terrano is our primary cultivator.
 It is a very flexible machine and it can work at a range of depths from 2” down to 10”.
-This means it can either be set to move a lot or little amount of soil.
+This means that it can either be set to move a large or small amount of soil.

 Now that the soil bed has been prepared, we can place the seeds in the soil.
 We call this drilling.

 Horsch Sprinter 10sw

 This drills all of our combinable crops on the farm – we are able to drill into stubble or moved soil.
 This allows a large amount of flexibility in our system.